“A building with a chequered career reinvented as a wonderful hotel by some of Amsterdam’s leading architects and designers - a complete one-off”

 - Board games

-Despite being so tiny (they’re more like sleeper cabins than hotel rooms) the cheapest 1-Star Rooms are nevertheless attractive, highly functional and achingly hip.
-Put together by a well-known Dutch designer, these rooms make great use of minimal space, with raised beds (stow your luggage beneath), funky hooks on the wall in place of wardrobes, and magnetic lamps that can be moved about on the metal-plated walls.
+The smallest rooms (more like sleeper cabins than hotel rooms) are tiny but nevertheless attractive, highly functional and achingly hip.
+Put together by a well-known Dutch designer, they make great use of minimal space, with raised beds (stow your luggage beneath), funky hooks on the wall in place of wardrobes, and magnetic lamps that can be moved about on the metal-plated walls.
 The original tiles add a colourful touch, while the curtains are works of art in themselves.
 Bathrobes are provided for your stroll to the shared bathroom.

 - Central heating